tiagolr/qdelay/README.md

 </div>

 **QDelay** (short for quick-delay) is a dual-delay with more features than it should for a free plugin that's supposed to be quick.
-While it offers nothing groundbreaking it is based on many popular units like *ReplikaXT* and *EchoBoy*.
+While it offers nothing groundbreaking it is based on popular units like *ReplikaXT* and *EchoBoy*.
 The main goal is to create a free and open plug-in for my own productions, an alternative to the popular [Deelay](https://sixthsample.com/deelay/) by *SixthSample* without premium versions or trimmed features or on-line activation.

 <div align="center">